iriusrisk/startleft/docs/development/Errors-Management.md

 | `ProviderNotFoundError`    |     400     |            60 |

-## Http response body
+## HTTP response body

 ---
-The response body on any of this cases will be a json with this structure:
+The response body on any of this cases will be a JSON with this structure:
 ```json
 {
   "status": "the numeric http status code",